MannLabs/scPortrait/docs_source/pages/ecosystem/installation.rst

    conda create -n "SPARCSpy"
    conda activate SPARCSpy
-   conda install python=3.9 scipy 'scikit-image>=0.19' scikit-fmm cellpose opencv numba -c conda-forge
+   conda install python=3.9 scipy 'scikit-image>=0.19' scikit-fmm cellpose opencv numba mahotas -c conda-forge

 In case you wish to utilize the ML capabilities of SPARCSpy (either for segmentation or classification) please follow the instructions `here <https://pytorch.org/get-started/locally/>`_ to install pytorch correctly for your operating system.
 Once this has been installed you can verify that pytorch is installed correctly by executing the following python code: